Home education is when a child is educated in their own home.

-If you are dropping your child off at a center where they spend their days getting instruction from other people, it does not fall within the legal or traditional definition of home education.
-This is not to say that these options are not as prolific as homeschooling, in fact, these might just make up the vast majority of non mainstream schooling options in the country at the moment.
-Many parents cannot abide leaving their children at a school, and also cannot stop working, so they find a middle of the road solution in small scale “homely” school set ups known as cottage schools.
-Some are fantastic, but many are fly by night, money making rackets that end up burning holes in your wallet and harming your children on any level from educational to emotional.
+If you are dropping your child off at a centre where they spend their days getting instruction from other people, it does not fall within the legal or traditional definition of home education.
+This is not to say that these options are not as prolific as homeschooling, in fact, these might just make up the vast majority of non-mainstream schooling options in the country at the moment.
+Many parents cannot abide leaving their children at a school, and also cannot stop working, so they find a middle of the road solution in small scale “homely” school setups known as cottage schools.
+Some are fantastic, but many are fly by night, money-making rackets that end up burning holes in your wallet and harming your children on any level from educational to emotional.

 The most common question seasoned homeschooling moms get from those who are starting out is “where do I start?”
 This is not an easy question to answer because it is just as loaded as asking your beloved to explain why they love you!

 To start with, if you have chosen to homeschool since before you send your children to a school, the process becomes much easier, is streamlined, avoids the many pitfalls and deviences that cause stress and anxiety for the family, and it tends to have a wonderful natural flow for everyone.
 This is the ideal situation for homeschooling, and in any utopia, parents would know what they want for their children right from the start.
 The reality is that most people chase a career and only realise some years into their children’s education that they want something else, something more bespoke in terms of education for their offspring